Cabin Fever and SAD: What Are They?

 Incorporate a daily mix of these methods for at least a month or two to combat cabin fever and Seasonal Affective Disorder, and you’ll be sure to see improvement in how you handle the cold winter months.
 As with all things mental health, contact your doctor with important questions, especially if you think you or a loved one may be suffering from SAD, seasonal depression or other serious mental illness.

-Whatever seasonal depression remedies you use this winter, just remember—the squirrels need us.
+Whatever seasonal depression remedies you use this winter, just remember—the squirrels need you.

 Walker Kornfeld is a freelance writer and editor who is most certainly not a snow-happy popsicle person.
-Drop him a line at Watchword Writing and Editing.
+Drop him a line at Watchword Writing and Editing Services.

 Comments will be approved before showing up.